Southbrook Condo Assocation

 Southbrook Condominium

-Present: Brad Gilbert, Matt Traub, Bill Jones, Nancy Stetter, Karin Lee/Absent: Esther Fishbaugh
+Present: Brad Gilbert, Matt Traub, Nancy Stetter, Karin Lee, Esther Fishbaugh

 1. Brad called the meeting to order at 7:00 PM.